Lisson Grove

 Lisson Grove is a street and district in the City of Westminster in London, England.
-The street neighbourhood contains a few important cultural landmarks, including Lisson Gallery, Alfies Antique Market, Red Bus Recording Studios, the former Christ Church, now the Greenhouse Centre, Stringers of London and the Seashell of Lisson Grove.
+The neighbourhood contains a few important cultural landmarks, including Lisson Gallery, Alfies Antique Market, Red Bus Recording Studios, the former Christ Church, now the Greenhouse Centre, Stringers of London and the Seashell of Lisson Grove.

 The heart of the community and retail/services zone is Church Street Market, which runs between Lisson Grove itself and Edgware Road.The market specialises in antiques and bric-à-brac, and has flourished since the 1960s.
 The area saw its suburban decades - on the edge of London - from the late 18th century, and some fine Georgian terraces remain.
 Early residents included artists such as Benjamin Haydon and Charles Rossi, whose former cottage still stands at 116 Lisson Grove.
-Lord's Cricket Ground adjoined Lisson Grove in the early nineteenth century before re-locating to St Johns Wood, the similar-size district to the north.
+Lord's Cricket Ground adjoined Lisson Grove in the early nineteenth century before re-locating to St Johns Wood to the north.
 The area is bounded by St John's Wood Road to the north, Regent's Park to the east, Edgware Road to the west and Marylebone Road to the south.

 Church Street electoral ward, as currently drawn, is approximately the same.
 Lisson Grove is predominantly residential, with a mid-to-high population density for Inner London.
 The council's profile describes Church Street as an ethnically diverse ward, having one of the highest concentrations of social housing in the borough with a substantial estate renewal programme underway.

 History

 Manor of Lileston

 Lisson Grove, occasionally referred to as Lissom Grove, takes its name from the manor (estate) of Lileston, which was included in the Domesday Book in 1086.
 Domesday recorded the presence of 8 households within the manor, suggesting a population of around forty.
 The manor stretched as far as the boundary with Hampstead.

-From the 12th century onwards, the Manor of Lileston and the neighbouring Manor of Tyburn) were served by the Parish of St Marylebone, an area which had consistent boundaries until the parish's successor, the Metropolitan Borough of St Marylebone merged with neighbouring areas to form the City of Westminster in 1965.
+From the 12th century onwards, the Manor of Lileston and the neighbouring Manor of Tyburn) were served by the parish of St Marylebone, an area which had consistent boundaries until the parish's successor, the Metropolitan Borough of St Marylebone merged with neighbouring areas to form the City of Westminster in 1965.

 The Manor of Lileston subdivided c.
-1236 with the Manor of Lisson green becoming an independent landholding.
+1236 with the Manor of Lisson Green becoming an independent landholding.

 The edges of Lisson Grove are defined by the two current Edgware Road stations facing onto Edgware Road or Watling Street as it was previously known, one of the main Roman thoroughfares in and out of London.
 The road is also the western boundary of the wider Marylebone district.